thomassentis/spark-1/README.md

 * `$ cd spark-js-sdk-example`
 * `$ npm install`
 * To launch the example app, you'll need Spark Integration credentials.
 These can be obtained by [creating a Spark account](https://web.ciscospark.com/signin) and following [this guide](https://developer.ciscospark.com/authentication.html).
-    - Under Scope, enable spark:people_read, spark:rooms_read, spark:rooms_write, spark:memberships_read, spark:memberships_write, spark:messages_read, spark:messages_write, spark:teams_read, and spark:teams_write
+    - Under Scope, enable spark:people_read
     - Under Redirect_URI, enter "http://localhost:8000/index.html"
     - Place the following in a new file named ".env.json" in the root directory of the project: